SamFredrickson/Time-Tracker/README.md

 ![third](images/third.png)

-You will be asked to input fields below consistently
+You will be asked to fill fields below consistently

 1. Date (optional)
 2. Task name (required)